What you'll study

 First year modules

-In this introductory module you will focus on the key skills needed at the start of your University studies in English Literature and English Language (such as finding and using library resources, referencing and writing a bibliography, presenting, and essay writing skills) to help you transition from your pre-university studies to the work that you will do at university.
+In this introductory module you will focus on the key skills needed to help you transition from your pre-university studies to the work that you will do at university.
 You'll learn how to collaborate with your peers in practical skills workshops and start building up an academic support network.
 Your tutors will monitor your individual progress by means of an e-portfolio.

 Young Worlds: Literature of Childhood